 The Economist tried to respond with a bit of data: wealth and passion for football come into play, but there are also things that can be taught.
 In the world, there are at least 130 countries with a larger population.
 Yet Uruguay has won two World Cups, in 2010 it reached the World Cup semi-finals, and in 2011 it won an America’s Cup.
-You can now grab the liverpool vs arsenal tickets also.
+You can now grab the liverpool vs man city tickets also.

 The Progress of the Teams: